AugustasMacijauskas/trailtoken/README.md

-# tokentrail
+# trailtoken

-An application that visualises LLM tokenizers
+An application that visualises LLM tokenizers.

 # Usage